Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 "Marwa believes that Morocco isn't a place for women.
 It's not easy, but those are things I'll never be able to understand."

-Regardless of the strategies these women adopt or their social backgrounds, do they all face additional obstacles in living out their choice to be surfers?
+Regardless of the strategies these women adopt or their social backgrounds, do they all face other obstacles in living out their choice to be surfers?

-“Women tend to quit sooner—whether it’s surfing or skateboarding—they train, improve, and once they reach a certain level, they stop… when the criticism starts piling up, whether from outsiders or from their families, they stop.”
+“Women tend to quit sooner—whether it’s surfing or skateboarding—they train, improve, and once they reach a certain level, they stop… when the criticism piles up, whether from outsiders or from their families, they stop.”

 (Inès on Marwa)

-Here, the judgment isn’t just directed at the surfer in question, but at her family as well.
-Because of others, Marwa’s view of women’s place in society has been called into question to the point where she hesitated to give up her passion, but “now she’s fine; she doesn’t listen to what people say, and she doesn’t let them stop her” (Inès on Marwa).
-Furthermore, let’s not forget that all the information we have about this young woman does not come directly from her but from other people who may or may not know her personally.
+Here, the judgment isn’t directed solely at the surfer in question, but also at her family.
+Because of others, Marwa’s view of women’s place in society has been called into question to the point where she hesitated to give up her passion, but “now she’s doing fine; she doesn’t listen to what people say, and she doesn’t let them stop her” (Inès on Marwa).
+Furthermore, let’s not forget that all the information we have about this young woman does not come directly from her, but from other people who may or may not know her personally.
 As Malik reminded me:

-“Here in Morocco, surfing is complicated.
+“Here in Morocco, it’s hard to surf.
 It’s seen as a hobby, a bad habit,” which leaves room for others to judge.
 In response, Asma advises people to rise above it: “I surf, and I don’t care what others think.”

-This raises the question of the influence of family on these women’s relationship with surfing.
+This raises the question of the family’s influence on these women’s relationship with surfing.
 For Marwa, family is a pillar of support : “Fortunately, her parents were there, encouraging her to surf” (Inès on Marwa), without whom she would surely have given up.
-Asma also highlights the importance of the family’s role in a person’s development during childhood
+Asma also highlights the importance of the family’s role in a person’s development during childhood.

 “I was lucky enough to have parents who went out of their way to let me try a little bit of everything […] They were always there to support me.”

-As for Inès, it is mainly from her husband that she finds support.
+As for Inès, she finds support mainly from her husband.

 I’ve rarely seen such an expressive and happy face as when I learned that her husband was also a surfer and that they share their passion: “Ever since we’ve been together, we’ve been surfing together almost all the time.
 We even travel together to surf.”